TapwaveZodiac/novelaiUKB/docs/Moving-to-GLM.md

 ## Lorebook

-The default search range for Lorebook keys is now 4000 characters of story text starting from the bottom.
+The default search range for Lorebook keys is now 150,000 characters of story text starting from the bottom, for normal entries.
+4K for special conditional keys, but this can be increased.

 Entries are likely ordered by **creation date**, so if ordering is important, just duplicate them in the order you want them to appear.